How I work

 • What do you charge?

 I usually charge in AUD or NZD, and I can accept PayPal and credit card payments in other currencies.
 I have an ABN and IRD number, and pay tax in Australia on all income received.
-I also pay the rent by donating 1% of my income to local Aboriginal organisations, 1% to environmental causes, and volunteer my time for community and academic groups.
+I also pay the rent by donating 1% of my income to Aboriginal organisations and 1% to environmental causes.